folio-org/docs/content/en/docs/Getting started/Installation/singleserverwithcontainers.md

 Zookeper
 In sum, these are 11 containers without backend modules (if one doesn't count Edge modules as backend modules).

-Also subtract the header line (of "docker ps"), et voilà on arrive à 77 - 12 = 65 containers with backend modules (the figure of the first wc).
+Also subtract the header line (of "docker ps"), and you will arrive at 77 - 12 = 65 containers with backend modules (the figure of the first "wc").

 C'EST FINI !